 (CNN) — Envision a classic Hollywood scene and it's almost certain that sunshine and cruising along in a convertible are involved.
 And there's no spot more legendary to cruise than Sunset Boulevard.

 The 22-mile-long road stretches from glittery Hollywood to beachy Malibu, connecting two of the highlights of Los Angeles while winding past Beverly Hills, Bel Air, UCLA and Brentwood.
-It's the perfect snapshot of Southern California life.
+It's the perfect travel snapshot of Southern California life.

 The road itself has changed since 1877, when real estate owner Horace H. Wilcox subdivided his 20+ acres of land along the old cattle trail route known as Sunset Boulevard.
 It grew bigger and got smaller as developers and property owners sold and purchased plots, and the most recent change came in 1994 when the eastern end of the street near Union Station was renamed Cesar Chavez Avenue.